 How, and if credit bureaus report judgments and liens have changed in recent years, as Experian explains.

 The only public records credit reports presently include are bankruptcies.
-Obviously, a bankruptcy means you were unable to meet your financial obligations, so not only will your credit score drop drastically after filing, but you’ll be considered risky for many years after, even if you repair your credit score.
+Obviously, bankruptcy means you were unable to meet your financial obligations, so not only will your credit score drop drastically after filing, but you’ll be considered risky for many years after, even if you repair your credit score.

 Liens and Judgments